-I came to Canada with my family as a refugee from the Soviet Union in the late 1970’s.
-I completed my BSc and MD at the University of Alberta, followed by a residency in Family Medicine at Dalhousie University.
-Afterwards I returned to the U of A for training in Emergency Medicine.
-I worked as an Emergency Physician and Trauma Team Leader in Edmonton, then Thunder Bay, and finally in Nanaimo.
-I served as Director of Medical Education for the Emergency Departments in Thunder Bay and Nanaimo, previously held an academic position at Northern Ontario School of Medicine, and I’m currently a Clinical Assistant Professor in the UBC Department of Family Medicine.
+I grew up in Edmonton, where my family arrived as refugees from the Soviet Union in the late 1970’s.
+I completed a BSc and MD at the University of Alberta, followed by a residency in Family Medicine at Dalhousie University.
+I then returned to the U of A for additional training in Emergency Medicine.
+Afterwards, I spent over a decade working as an ER Physician and Trauma Team Leader in Edmonton, Thunder Bay, and Nanaimo.
+In Thunder Bay, I served as the Emergency Department’s Medical Education Director, and held an academic position at the Northern Ontario School of Medicine.
+I did the same in Nanaimo and was appointed a Clinical Assistant Professor in the UBC Department of Family Medicine.

 In 2015, I started doing surgical procedures at Skin Care West.
 It allowed me to cut back a bit on hospital-based work, while also providing a much-needed service, due to a backlog of skin cancer cases in the community.
 I enjoyed the work, and I was comfortable with the technical aspects of basic skin surgery, but I recognized that I had a knowledge deficit about skin cancer itself.
 The following year I started a master’s degree in Skin Cancer Medicine through the University of Queensland (Australia), which I completed in 2019.